Fulham vs Manchester United: Ole Gunnar Solskjaer explains Marcus Rashford & Victor Lindelof absences but expects both to play vs PSG | Goal.com

 Ole Gunnar Solskjaer believes Marcus Rashford and Victor Lindelof will be ready for Manchester United’s Champions League clash with Paris Saint-Germain despite missing out against Fulham.

-Two senior stars that have been in impressive form over recent weeks were left out of the Red Devils’ starting XI for a Premier League trip to Craven Cottage on Saturday.
+Two senior stars who have been in impressive form over recent weeks were left out of the Red Devils’ starting XI for a Premier League trip to Craven Cottage on Saturday.

 England international forward Rashford was able to take a place among the substitutes, but Swedish centre-half Lindelof missed out completely.